bernd-clemenz/cmdq/README.md

 ## Compiler warnings
 * all @SuppressWarnings("unused") are set as the IDE does not resolve IoC usage.

+## integration tests
+They get implemented in Python and are executed with **pytest**.
+To prepare the environment for them install run:

+>python -m pip install -r requirements.txt

+Run them from the **tests** subdirectory with the command:

+>python -m pytest -v it.py

 ## Modules
 * [Spring-Framework](https://www.spring.io)